 How to read candlestick charts?
 Candlestick charts show the development of a value over time.
-Candlestick charts are often used on the stock exchange to show the price development of shares or indices.
+For example, Candlestick charts are often used on the stock exchange to display the price development of shares or indices.

-The individual candles in the candlestick chart show the first price, the last price, the highest price and the lowest price of a certain period.
-In a daily chart, for example, each candle shows the high price, the low price, the opening price and the closing price of a day.
+The individual candles in the candlestick chart show the first price, the last price, the highest price, and the lowest price of a specific period.
+In a daily chart, for example, each candle shows the high price, the low price, the opening price, and the closing price of a day.

-Candlestick charts are important to technical analysis of stock market prices.
+Candlestick charts are essential to the technical analysis of stock market prices.

 Sometimes candlestick charts are also called candlestick charts or candlestick charts.